 - Workers’ Compensation Law

-A Lawyer can have a wealth of experience and a focus on one area of the law without taking the extra steps to be certified as a specialist.
+A lawyer can have a wealth of experience and a focus on one area of the law without taking the extra steps to be certified as a specialist.
 Likewise, a specialist in one area of the law may spend time practicing in other areas as well.
 We are proud of those attorneys at law who have obtained their certified specialist title.
-However, it is essential to know that this may not be the most crucial factor when hiring a divorce lawyer in Ohio.
+However, knowing that this may not be the most crucial factor when hiring a domestic relations lawyer in Lancaster, Ohio is essential.
 Make sure to do your research before assuming a specialist is needed or is the best solution for your situation.

 Q: I wanted to retain your services, but your firm declined due to a conflict of interest.
 What does that mean?

-Q: Does hiring the best attorney require that I pay more?
+Q: Does hiring the best family law attorney require that I pay more?

 Q: Why do you ask for a retainer?

 Q: How can I pay for my family or domestic law matter?

-A: We are sympathetic to the fact that some family law matters can be expensive.
+A: First, we are sympathetic that some family law matters can be expensive.
 Because we understand this, we try to be flexible in how we accept payment.
-We do take cash, check, money orders, all major credit cards, and in some unique situations, we may arrange payment plans.
-Many lenders offer loans to cover legal fees, or you may want to consider borrowing money from a family member or friend.
+For instance, we take cash, checks, money orders, and all major credit cards.
+Furthermore, in some unique situations, we may arrange payment plans.
+Also, many lenders offer loans to cover legal fees.
+Lastly, you may want to consider borrowing money from a family member or friend.